1.3.1 Operating principles

-The Chief Executive Officers' Committee – Property Management (Property Management Committee or PMC) and Government Office Accommodation Committee also have roles related to office accommodation strategy and strategy related to office building assets.
+The Chief Executive Officers' Committee – Property Asset Management Committee (PAMC) and Queensland Government Accommodation Office ( QGAO) also have roles related to office accommodation strategy and strategy related to office building assets.

 Technological aspects include the need to manage changing technology and to comply with government information technology standards.

-Social aspects concern the worker's and the community's expectations and include recognising new patterns of work (working from home/telecommuting, job sharing, etc.), and ecological sustainability.
+Social aspects concern the employees and the community's expectations and include recognising new patterns of work (working from home/telecommuting, job sharing, etc.), and ecological sustainability.